-Provide as much information in your product descriptions as possible with the goal of representing your offerings accurately.
+When selling online, provide as much information in your product descriptions as possible.
+You need to ensure customers understand exactly what you’re offering and what they’ll receive if they place an order.
 This enables your customers to feel confident in what they’re purchasing, leading to less returns and potential chargebacks.

 At checkout or before you prepare an online order for shipment, train your staff to inspect products for defects or damage.
 It may take a little more time, but you’ll make up for it with less chargebacks to manage.
 Implementing quality control of this sort is even more critical if your business doesn’t accept returns.

 Emailing customers a shipping confirmation and tracking details for their online orders is a great way to not only provide good service, but also help you prove that your goods were delivered in the case of a dispute.
 The proof of delivery (POD) should show the entire address, not just the city and state.
 It’s also good practice to obtain a signed POD for valuables or large transaction items.

 Keeping an eye out for potentially risky transactions can help you reduce chargebacks.
 For example, if most of your orders are less than $100.00 in total, an order for $500.00 may warrant extra scrutiny before being fulfilled.

 Settling your batches every day helps reduce both higher transaction fees and cardholder disputes.